1

 A white cane with red banding is used to assist blind and deafblind individuals navigate their environment

-Deafblind Services are intended for deafblind individuals who seek equal access to sight and environmental information while navigating in the world.
+Deafblind Services are intended for deafblind individuals who seek equal access to sight and environmental information while navigating the world.
 These resources include Support Services Provider (SSP) and Orientation and Mobility (O&M) programs.

-A SSP is a trained professional who empowers a deafblind person by allowing them to perform their essential daily activities, such as opening mail, processing bank transactions, shopping for groceries, etc.
+An SSP is a trained professional who empowers a deafblind person by allowing them to perform their essential daily activities, such as opening mail, processing bank transactions, shopping for groceries, etc.

 Support Service Provider Program Update - 2024